Eminent IT Classroom Training’s

 Advantage #1: Focus

 When employees attend an instructor-led training session in a classroom, they are better able to focus on what it being taught.
 Compared to participating in an e-learning session, synchronous or asynchronous, from their workplaces, they have fewer distractions.
-People are not stopping by their office, their phone isn’t ringing, they are not getting signals from their PCs that they have a new mail message, etc. They are therefore more able to focus on the live training than if they are taking any type of e-learning in their offices.
+They are therefore more able to focus on the live training than if they are taking any type of e-learning in their offices.
 I have seen too many instances where an employee clicks through e-learning screens while “multi-tasking” and are accomplishing little if any learning, although the company’s learning management system may give them credit for completing the e-learning course.

 E-learning advocates have recognized these problems and have attempted to resolve them by including frequent short quizzes or polls that require the participants to “pay attention,” but the fact remains that there are many more distractions for the learner in an e-learning environment than in an actual classroom.